tamphh/dotfiles-1/README.md

     $ stow images
     $ stow theme-universe

-It will create for each file a symbolic link into your `$HOME`.
+It will create for each file a symbolic link into your `$HOME`, the first time, stow will show you files you have to backup (or delete).
 To switch on an other theme, you have to delete the older:

     $ stow -D theme-universe
     $ stow theme-darkest-space

+If you install my dots in an other directory than `home/username`, each commands should have `-t ~` in addition, e.g:

+    $ stow -D theme-universe -t ~
+    $ stow theme-darkest-space -t ~

+And last thing, when you update this repository with `git pull`, it's nice to reinstall all directories than you use in order to have all the latest files in your home:

+    $ git pull
+    $ stow -D image -t ~
+    $ stow images -t ~
+    $ stow -D theme-universe -t ~
+    $ stow theme-universe -t ~

+## Environment

+A variable should be set in your ~/.bashrc or ~/.zshrc, the terminal you use, kitty for me:

+    $ vim ~/.zshrc
+    export TERMINAL=/usr/bin/kitty

+It will be used by i3 and subtle.

 ## vim

-Vim use my own colorscheme [darkest-space](https://github.com/szorfein/darkest-space), i use vim with:
+For now, i use vim with:
 + [pathogen](https://github.com/tpope/vim-pathogen) to load vim plugins.
 + [nerdtree](https://github.com/scrooloose/nerdtree)
 + [vim-gpg](https://github.com/jamessan/vim-gnupg) to encrypt my password.